Why at FAMU?

-For meals, take advantage of the city’s vibrant food scene and try all the local specialties.
+For meals, take advantage of the city’s vibrant and affordable food scene by trying all the local specialties.
 Větrník (caramel-dipped profiterole), anyone?
+What about Smažený Sýr (fried cheese with tartar sauce and potatoes)?
 Feeling like a home-cooked meal?
 Grab ingredients at the supermarket and have a night in with your roommates.

 Once class is out, Prague is waiting for you.
 Enjoy the perks of living in “the world’s greenest city” by reading in the park.
 Go paddle boating in the river on a nice day.
 See a world-class play at one of the city’s many beautiful theaters.
 Museum hop from the National Gallery to the DOX Center for Contemporary Art, then unwind at a cozy café.
 Prague has a little something for everybody.

 Activities & Excursions